Rhythm Analysis Series

 Soundscape composition with field recording and FFT, 2014

-Time Concentrated is a computer-assisted composition project inspired by the recoding method of Felix Hess’ Air Pressure Fluctuations, with field recordings reproduced at more than a hundred times the original speed but remained the same pitches.
+Time Concentrated is a computer-assisted composition project inspired by the recording method of Felix Hess’s air pressure fluctuations, with field recordings reproduced at more than a hundred times the original speed but remaining the same pitches.
 It shows the dynamic and structure of the soundscape in a specific location, just like a time-lapse ‘phonography.’
 I adopted modern digital signal processing techniques such as FFT, live looping, and spectrogram for analyzing the day-long recordings.

-The information we received with our presence shapes the particular space’s sonic memory of a place, referring to Emily Thompson’s “The Soundscape of Modernity.”
-When analyzing a soundscape and its agency, people tend to associate these hearing experiences with the existing impressions and memories in their minds.
+The information we receive with our presence shapes the particular space’s sonic memory of a place, according to Emily Thompson’s “The Soundscape of Modernity.”
+When analyzing a soundscape and its agency, people tend to associate these hearing experiences with their existing impressions and memories.
 However, the soundscapes are ever-changing and under constant construction.
-What they hear and remember is only a small part of them.
+What they hear and remember is only a tiny part of them.

 The Rhythm of Space